worldwide-asset-exchange/wax-blockchain-legacy/samples/hello-world/README.md

 # Hello World sample

 ## The idea of this sample is to show how to build and deploy a simple smart contract project.
+For more information and tips on customizing these scripts, refer to [Docker Deploy](https://developer.wax.io/dapps/docker-deploy/) on the WAX Developer Hive.

 ### Requirements
 - docker, installed and configured to run without sudo